choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/plot-time-series-handle-dates/2017-01-25-flood03-clean-plot-precipitation-data-in-Python.md

 Take a close look at the plot.

 * What does each point represent?
-* Use the `min()` and `max()` functions to determine the minimum and maximum precipitation values for the 10 year span?
+* Use the `.min()` and `.max()` functions to determine the minimum and maximum precipitation values for the 10 year span.

 </div>

 ## Subset the Data

-If we wanted to zoom in and look at some data over a smaller time period, we can subset it.
-Let create a subset of data for the time period around the flood between 15 August to 15 October 2013.
+We can subset the data temporally, to focus in on a shorter time period.
+Let's create a subset of data for the time period around the flood between **15 August to 15 October 2013**.
 We will use the pandas `.query()` function to do this.

 To subset by a range of dates, we specify the range as follows